leon3s/nanocl/doc/references/README.md

       <a href="./cli">nanocl</a>
     </td>
     <td>
-      The main CLI for Nanocl, includes all `nanocl` commands
+      The main CLI for Nanocl, includes all <code class="plaintext">nanocl</code> commands
     </td>
   </tr>
   <tr>